achen1296/Apple-Music-Editor/README.md

 When offset 56 is not a string:

-- it seems to be broken into chunks of sizes 8, 16, 8, 16, 20 bytes respectively
+- it seems to be broken into chunks of size 8
-- each except the last is all 0x00 terminated by a 0x01 byte by default
-- the last is all 0 by default
+  - even though 68 is not a multiple of 8 — see details below, the last half-chunk doesn't get used anyway
+  - I will call the 8-byte chunk at offset 56 "chunk 0", offset 64 "chunk 1", etc. (in the code: "argument_0", "argument_1", etc.)
+- by default, chunks 0, 2, 3, and 5 are terminated by a 0x01 byte, and everything else is 0x00
+  - this fact, along with the actual way the arguments are filled into these chunks (0 and 3 are used most often), could also suggest that they are supposed to be chunks of size 8, 16, 8, 16, and 20 instead, however under this interpretation the one case where a 16-byte chunk gets used ([Dates](#dates)), it is split in half anyway
-- each chunk is (usually) used for one parameter of the smart playlist rule (even if it isn't large enough to require all of its bytes)
+- each chunk is used for one parameter of the smart playlist rule (even if it isn't large enough to require all of its bytes)
-- unused chunks are left as the default values described here
+- unused chunks are left with the default values above
+- as you will see below, although there is potential to have 8.5 8-byte chunks, only the first 4 (0-3) actually get used

 See below for full details on each offset depending on what type the match value is.